Skip to main content

 }

-Above mentioned groovy script has two parts:
+The above-mentioned groovy script has two sections:

 fileRenameOption.addProperty(IGroovyConstant.EDITABLE, true);